8alpreet/rios-msp430/README.md

 ### Hi!

-This is my port of RIOS into MSP430, specifically the MSP430FR2355.
+This is my port of [RIOS](https://www.cs.ucr.edu/~vahid/rios/), a simple task scheduler, into MSP430, specifically the MSP430FR2355.

 The set of files is a full CCS (Code Composer Studio) Project.
 I used version 12.8.0.
 You should be able to clone the repo into a CCS workspace and run the code.
 I plan to